genevate/style_guides/business/interview.md

 ### II: First Impression

-When meeting the interviewee for the first time, do this via video chat or in person at a tea shop (if local for example).
-The former is preferred as it is more convenient and less time consuming for everyone involved.
+When meeting the interviewee for the first time, do this via video chat or in person (like at a tea shop).
+The former is preferred as it is convenient, less time consuming for everyone involved, and reflects the remote working environment.

 Start by being inquisitive about them and then move into more job-specific questions. *Focus on being kind, a good listener, non-judgemental, and creating a safe space for discussion.*